dartoos-dev/eo_color/README.md

 [![Hits-of-Code](https://hitsofcode.com/github/dartoos-dev/eo_color?branch=master)](https://hitsofcode.com/github/dartoos-dev/eo_color/view?branch=master)

 Stop wondering whether an obscure command like `Grey.colors[200]` represents a light, medium or dark shade of grey.
-Spoiler: it is a light shade of grey.
-Moreover, what does that '200' mean?
-Could it be, say, 330 or 777?
-Wouldn't it be better if you could just write `Grey.light()` to **declare** that you want a light shade of grey?
+Moreover, what does that `200` mean and why not, say, `330` or `777`?

-This is a fully tested (100% test coverage), elegant and object-oriented package to be used as an alternative to the Flutter's built-in color package.
-It significantly improves the readability and maintainability of your source code by providing:
+This is an **E**legant and **O**bject-oriented implementation of the [Material Design](https://material.io/design/color/) color palettes and an alternative to the Flutter's built-in colors.
+It significantly improves the readability and maintainability of the source code by providing a declarative interface.

-- a collection of color-related classes and interfaces that are declarative;
-- an object-oriented implementation of the [Material Design](https://material.io/design/color/) color palettes and swatches.

-In addition, this package can be used as a base framework for other color related packages.
+To get a light shade of grey, you just have to **declare** `Grey.light()` in the source code.
+It sounds like an English sentence rather than a command!
+A consequence of being declarative.

-## Getting Started
+### Getting Started

 Like any object-oriented package, this one makes extensive use of interfaces for defining concepts, such as color palettes, color swatches, gradients, etc.

-### Core Interfaces

-Currently there are two core interfaces:
+There are two core interfaces:

 - **Palette**: represents a color palette from which a color can be picked.
-Its single property "color" retrieves the picked color.
+Its single property `color` retrieves the picked color.
 Typically, the color selection takes place when a Palette subclass is instantiated.
 For instance, `Grey.light().color` retrieves a light shade of grey; `Blue.dark().color`, a dark shade of blue; `Red().color`, the primary red shade; and so on.

-- **Swatch**: a color swatch is a collection of related colors, such as the colors of the rainbow, shades of grey, the colors of the gradient of a logo, etc. Its single property "colors" retrieves several colors at once as an `Iterable<Color>`.
-For instance, `Greys().colors` retrieves ten shades of grey as defined by the Material Design standard.
+- **Swatch**: a color swatch is a collection of related colors, such as the colors of the rainbow, shades of grey, etc. Its single property `colors` retrieves several colors at once as an `Iterable<Color>`.
+For instance, `Greys().colors` retrieves ten shades of grey, as defined by the Material Design standard.

 For more details: [api
 reference](https://pub.dev/documentation/eo_color/latest/eo_color/eo_color-library.html).

 ### Color Palette Classes

-They are any class whose name matches with the color it represents, such as "Grey".
-For example, `Grey()` represents the primary grey color, equivalent to the Flutter's cryptic `Colors.grey.shade500`; `Grey.light()` ≡ `Colors.grey.shade200`; `Grey.veryDark()` ≡ `Colors.grey.shade900`; and so on.
+These are classes whose name is the color they represent, such as "Grey".
+For
+example: `Grey()` represents the primary grey color, equivalent to the Flutter's cryptic `Colors.grey.shade500`; `Grey.light()` ≡ `Colors.grey.shade200`;

-#### Color palette in action
+`Grey.veryDark()` ≡ `Colors.grey.shade900`; and so on.

 ```dart
 import 'package:eo_color/palettes.dart';